Table of Contents

 How to Care For Kids With Apraxia of Speech

-Speech-language therapy is the main treatment for apraxia of speech, and it’s likely has already begun for your child.
-SLPs often use a variety of methods to treat apraxia, hoping something will help improve the quality of life.
+Speech-language therapy is the primary treatment for apraxia of speech, and it’s likely has already begun for your child.
+SLPs often use various methods to treat apraxia, hoping something will help improve the quality of life.
 They may try things like:

 - Articulation or phonological therapy